 Over the past few years, I have fondly become a researcher.
-My interests lie in Information Access, Human Computer Interaction, and the research and development of culturally relevant technology that supports learning.
+My interests lie in Artificial Intelligence, Human Computer Interaction, and the research and development of culturally relevant technology that supports learning.

-1. Information Access –> Intelligent Tutors –> Learning Opportunities
+1. Artificial Intelligence –> Intelligent Tutors –> Learning Opportunities

 More specifically, I am interested in (instructional) information organization, information scaffolding, and specific modes of information presentation – all with the goal of improving student learning.
 One area of learning technology research used to accomplish this goal is intelligent tutors or virtual instructors.
 I believe combining the above concepts with the cognitive processes and activities involved in learning (i.e. reading, writing, speaking, researching, creating, etc.) create and provide ‘learning opportunities.’